Auditory Processing Activities

 • Academic difficulties, including poor reading and spelling

-From those symptoms, you can see why there is an overlap between APD, learning problems, and ADHD.
-Many of the behaviors are present in all three.
 In fact, in the 2016 Journal of Speech, Language, and Hearing Research, de Witt and colleagues concluded that: “The listening difficulties of children with APD may be a consequence of cognitive, language, and attention issues rather than bottom-up auditory processing.”
 That being said, you can improve those skills since those are all learned skills.
 So, doing specific activities will improve auditory processing skills.

 Phonemic awareness is the ability to hear, identify, and manipulate sounds.
 Phonemic awareness is about noticing the nuances of sounds.
 If a child has problems with auditory processing, it is often because of a weakness in phonemic awareness.

 Auditory processing activities are a perfect way to work on improving your ability to hear, identify, and manipulate sounds.
-These activities help fine-tune your auditory skills and are additionally beneficial for kids that have an auditory processing disorder (APD or CAPD).
+These activities help fine-tune your auditory skills and are additionally beneficial for kids who have an auditory processing disorder (APD or CAPD).

 9 Areas of Auditory Processing